Allen Hershkowitz: Career

 Hershkowitz was dubbed "The Godfather of Greening" in a 2009 article by Yoga International writer Anna Dubrovsky.

+In 2012, The NRDC Sports Greening Project, under Hershkowitz's leadership, won the Sport for the Environment Award from the organization Beyond Sport.

+In 2014, Hershkowitz received the Rick Best Environmental Advocacy Award from the California Resource Recovery Association (CRRA), which, "honors lifetime environmental stewardship achievements and recognizes individuals who effectively advocate for Earth's natural systems.
+The award is for achievements that go beyond reuse, recycling and composting to encompass air and water quality, resource protection, and climate protection."

 Hershkowitz was listed as the 50th most influential person in the field of sports business by Sports Business Journal in December 2015.
 By the time of the listing, he had provided environmental sustainability advice to the NBA, the NHL, MLB, Major League Soccer, and the U.S. Tennis Association that, according to the listing, had saved the leagues millions of dollars.
+In 2016, Worth Magazine listed Hershkowitz No. 48 in its article, "The 60 Most Powerful People in Sports."

+In Episode 1 of GreenSportsPod, Host Lew Blaustein said that Hershkowitz was "singularly instrumental" in creating the environmental programs at MLB, the NBA, the NHL, and MLS.

 The Green Sports Alliance got started in the late 2000s as informal discussions among management of the six major professional league sports teams in the Pacific Northwest, about how to improve their operations' sustainability.
 The idea of formalizing an alliance was generated in a meeting between Hershkowitz and representatives of sports teams owned by Paul Allen via Vulcan Inc., and GSA formally launched in the spring of 2011, with NRDC as one of the founding organizations.
-In 2014 Hershkowitz left the NRDC and became president of the GSA.
+In 2016 Hershkowitz left the NRDC and became president of the GSA.